associatedpress/datakit-data/docs/usage.rst

 The `data:init` command creates a:

 * `data/` - a directory where data files should be placed.
-This directory will be synced to the S3 bucket and path specifiecd in the project configuration file (see below).
+This directory will be synced to the S3 bucket and path specified in the project configuration file (see below).
 * `config/datakit-data.json` - a JSON file with the below settings::

     {